Tensor Decomposition of Large-scale Clinical EEGs Reveals Interpretable Patterns of Brain Physiology: Related Work

 \section{Related Work}

-The acquisitions of brain-related bio-signals (functional or structural neuroimaging, magnetoencephalography, and EEG) provide inherently multi-dimensional datasets even in single-subject settings.
+The acquisition of brain-related bio-signals (functional or structural neuroimaging, magnetoencephalography, and EEG) produces inherently multi-dimensional datasets even in single-subject settings.
 Unsurprisingly, TD, which is a tool for higher-order data decomposition, has been extensively used to study such datasets.
-Broadly, TD has been used in brain-related research to 1) identify latent network or disease states \cite{cichocki2011tensor, leonardi2013identifying}, 2) extract features for discriminative analysis \cite{cichocki2011tensor, zhang2020multi,leonardi2013identifying}, 3) analyze structural and functional brain connectomes \cite{mirzaei2019overlapping}, and 4) fusion of multi-modal data such as EEG-fMRI \cite{zhang2020multi}.
+Broadly, TD has been used in brain-related research to 1) identify latent network or disease states \cite{cichocki2011tensor, leonardi2013identifying}, 2) extract features for discriminative analysis \cite{cichocki2011tensor, zhang2020multi,leonardi2013identifying}, 3) analyze structural and functional brain connectomes \cite{mirzaei2019overlapping}, and 4) fuse multi-modal data such as simultaneous EEG-fMRI \cite{zhang2020multi}.

-For scalp EEGs specifically, the majority of TD-based studies have analyzed task-induced (also known as event-related potentials or ERPs) or stimulation-induced activity \cite{pouryazdian2017tensor}.
-Scalp EEG studies that utilize tensor decompositions of resting-state EEG data towards a clinical goal have focused on epileptic spike detection \cite{hunyadi2017tensor} and sleep staging \cite{kouchaki2014tensor}.
-In contrast to prior work that focuses on small datasets of a single disorder, we use a large population-level dataset comprising patients with multiple disorders and focus on evaluating the clinical value in an unseen dataset.
+In the scalp EEG literature, the majority of TD-based studies have analyzed task-induced (also known as event-related potentials or ERPs) or stimulation-induced activity \cite{pouryazdian2017tensor}.
+A smaller number of studies have used resting-state EEGs for disease-specific analysis.
+These include frequency-dependent brain connectivity analysis of major depressive disorder subjects \cite{liu2022exploring}, decomposition of EEG oscillatory spectrum to characterize rehabilitation-related sensorimotor activity \cite{rovst2020comparison}, detection of epileptic spikes \cite{hunyadi2017tensor}, and sleep staging \cite{kouchaki2014tensor}.

+In contrast to such prior work that focuses on small datasets and single disorders, we use a large population-level dataset comprising patients with multiple disorders and focus on evaluating the clinical value in an unseen dataset.